CS126SP20/tetris-lucianatl/README.md

 | 2 (double) | 100					    |
 | 3 (triple) | 300                      |
 | 4 (tetris) | 1200                     |

+After an 10 lines are cleared, the level and falling piece speed increases.

 Any piece placed above the board will end the game.